oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ### Feature: Global Illumination

-We describe our core algorithm at a high (imformal) level:
+We describe our core algorithm at a high (informal) level:

 1. We take a color sample at each pixel of our image.
-The sample is to be computed from an n-segment ray eminating from a pixel.
+The sample is to be computed from an n-segment ray emanating from a pixel.
 The pixel is mapped to the capture plane of a virtual camera.
 The ray is cast into the scene.
 2. At a ray-to-scene intersection, we determine the light coming from the material at the intersection.
 If it is a light source we add that lights radiance based on the light type and ray direction before terminating the path.
-2. Otherwise, we perform a shadow ray test from the intersection to all light emitters in the scene.
+3. Otherwise, we perform a shadow ray test from the intersection to all light emitters in the scene.
 We aggregate the visible radiance proportional to the type of light and distance to the surface and the material.
-2. Next, we generate a bounce ray pointing to a location on the unit hemisphere above an intersection.
+4. Next, we generate a bounce ray pointing to a location on the unit hemisphere above an intersection.
 The bounce ray direction is a function of the material.
 This ray represents the direction of the next segment of our *path* being traced.
-3. In the case of a Lambertian surface we generate a ray segment randomly as a representative reflection of all incident light at the point.
+5. In the case of a Lambertian surface we generate a ray segment randomly as a representative reflection of all incident light at the point.
 Lowhttps://stackoverflow.com/questions/22575662/filename-too-long-in-git-for-windowser ray angles (approaching tangent) will contribute very global light through the new ray segment.
 Higher angles will contribute more.
-4. In the case of a mirror, the reflection is not random.
+6. In the case of a mirror, the reflection is not random.
 It is computed as a mirror ray.
 Our mirror material rays will not attenuate based on direction.
 They will only attenuate based upon the inherent reflectivity of the mirror.
-5. Lastly, Fresnel materials will reflect or refract rays based on a material constant (eta) and the angle of incidence.
+7. Lastly, Fresnel materials will reflect or refract rays based on a material constant (eta) and the angle of incidence.
 Different materials will have different constant.
-6. Light attenuation (color) is evaluated based on the material and corresponding outgoing and incoming light directions from the surface.
+8. Light attenuation (color) is evaluated based on the material and corresponding outgoing and incoming light directions from the surface.
 Note: The directions are referred to in source as Omega out and Omega in, *wo* and *wi*.
-7. The probability distribution function is computed for the path segment.
+9. The probability distribution function is computed for the path segment.
 This allows us to integrate multiple samples per pixel together in a montecarlo fashion.
 It also appropriately attenuates radiance sampled from a given direction.
-8. The light weight for subsequent path segments is computed.
-The weight is attenuated by material evaluated attentuation (e.g. color) and the pdf.
+10. The light weight for subsequent path segments is computed.
+The weight is attenuated by material evaluated attenuation (e.g. color) and the pdf.
-9. The next path segment is computed.
+11. The next path segment is computed.
 If the path is at its maximum length the Luminance sample for the pixel is returned.

-Mulitple samples can be taken for each pixel.
+Multiple samples can be taken for each pixel.
 They can be used to generate an aggregate of samples per pixel.
 In this implementation, each sample will be taken at a random offset within the bounds of the pixel.
 This provides an antialiasing effect for the image.

 ### Feature: Accumulation buffer